 • our reference number – EY221987

 the childcare address

 Reporting Documents:- Pre-existing Injuries; Report a Concern/ disclosure; Record of Sensitive Information Shared by Parent or Carer; Record of Advice sought from other Professionals; Record of a Review/ Meeting; Record of staff contact with a child (injury or physical intervention); Body Maps.

 The referral process should always be carried out by the Designated Lead unless there are good reasons why this should not happen.
 Such reasons may be:

-If a parent, child or other member of staff alleges that a child has suffered abuse by a member of staff, the matter shall be reported straight away to the Designated Lead.
+If a parent, child or other member of staff alleges that a child has suffered abuse by a member of staff, volunteer or visitor, the matter shall be reported straight away to the Designated Lead.
 They will:

 * Proceed according to advice received from the LADO according to the details of the case (http://www.safechildren-cios.co.uk/ or www.swcpp.org.uk).
 This may entail:-

 * Talking to any relevant parties to determine if such abuse is likely to have occurred.
 Keep a written record of all conversations concerned with the case.